FayaadAbrahams/FayaadAbrahams/README.md

 ### Hi!
-This is my GitHub Profile, where I am always learning or pushing to try new things as much as possible.👋
+This is my GitHub Profile, where I am always learning or pushing to try new things as much as I can.👋

 - 🔭 I’m currently working on Robotics and Process Automation (RPA) for DigiBlu!
 - 📚 I’m currently learning C# and Angular Frameworks!